PhilLockett/PDFBookGen/README.md

 ## Implementation Summary
-For a "Signature Size" of "1 sheet" the document is processed in groups of 4 pages for each sheet of paper, where each page is captured as a BufferedImage.
+For a "Signature Size" of "1 sheet" the document is processed in groups of 4 pages for each sheet of paper.
 The 4th page is rotated anti-clockwise and scaled to fit on the bottom half of one side of the sheet.
 The 1st page is rotated anti-clockwise and scaled to fit on the top half of the same side of the sheet.
 On the reverse side, the 2nd page is rotated clockwise and scaled to fit on the top half and the 3rd page is rotated clockwise and scaled to fit on the bottom half.
 This process is repeated for all groups of 4 pages in the source document.

 For a "Signature Size" of more than 1 sheet, more pages are grouped in multiples of 4 and arranged in a similar, but more complex manner.